 Health visitors are available to offer support and information in your chosen feeding method.

 Havering 0-19 Universal children’s services aim to provide a high standard of care so you get the support you need to breastfeed successfully and the correct information for responsive formula feeding.
-Breastfeeding is the healthiest way to feed your baby.

 Antenatal Breastfeeding Workshop and Infant Feeding Cafe

-Breast feeding useful links and resources
+Click here for useful links and resources for infant feeding

-The Breastfeeding network
+- The Breastfeeding Network

-National Childbirth Trust
+- National Childbirth Trust (NCT)

-Association of Breastfeeding Mothers
+- Association of Breastfeeding Mothers: 0300 330 5453